hyperwing/ClubTinder/README.md

 3. Migrate the models by typing into console/terminal: "rails db:migrate"
 4. Fill models by typing into console/terminal: "rails db:seed".
 Note: this will take a while
 5. Start the server by typing into console/terminal: "rails s"
-6. To access various views:
+6. To access various views with predefined accounts:
     * User
         1. Around 50 users have been initialized in the seed.
 To access a regular user, the email initialized is user#@gmail.com where # is a value between 1 and 49.
 The password is 111111.
     * Admin